Important Dates

 Please mark these important dates on your calendar:

-• May 17, 2025 - Commencement Day.
-Candidates must assemble no later than 8:45 a.m. in their designated locations.
+• May 16, 2026 - Commencement Day.
+Candidates must assemble no later than 8:45a.m. in their designated locations.
+The academic procession will begin at 9:30am and the formal ceremony will begin at 10am.

 • What is different about this year's commencement ceremony?